2005 Boisseau Red

 Wild blackberry, black currant, fresh herbs, anise & smoke.

 Rich & ripe, flavors of dark chocolate ending with a cherry finish.

 Grilled red meats always work well with Boisseau Red as do simple bistro dishes such as Cassoulet and duck confit.

 The eponymous Boisseau Vineyard is located on a bluff above Front Royal in the Shenandoah Valley at an elevation of 600 feet.
 The vineyard is west facing on light, deep, well drained loam soils.
 The vines were planted in 2000 and are trained on cordon/VSP trellising.

-This single vineyard “Bordeaux” blend is 77% Cabernet Franc, 20% Petit Verdot and 3% Merlot.
+This single vineyard “Bordeaux“ blend is 44% Cabernet Franc, 35% Petit Verdot and 21% Merlot.
 It represents the best blend of the barrels produced of Boisseau Vineyard.
-This is the first single vineyard bottling of Richard Boisseau’s Vineyard.
-The more I work with Cabernet Franc I find that I am intrigued with its savory perfume and delicate, soft finish.
-My winemaking is more Burgundian than Bordelais with Franc.
+This is the second single vineyard bottling of Richard Boisseau’s Vineyard.
 We hand sort before destemming and then again afterwards to remove pink berries and stem pieces.
-Fermentation begins naturally in small one ton fermenters.
+Fermentation begins naturally in small one ton fermentors.
 We punch down by hand once or twice per day.
 Pressing takes place after about 7 to 10 days, usually before fermentations are complete.
-The wine was aged in old (neutral) oak barrels for 17 months.
+The wine was aged in new and old (neutral) oak barrels for 16 months.
+Unfined and unfiltered.
 150 cases produced.
 Anticipated maturity 2009 to 2015.